-Google changes their algorithm like nobody’s business.
-Every year, they are said to change their algo somewhere around 500-600 times!
+Google changes its algorithm like nobody's business.
+Every year, they are said to alter their algo somewhere around 500-600 times!

 On top of that, there is always something new in the SEO community that is vying for your attention.
 Someone will proclaim, "keywords don't matter anymore."
 Then someone will say that they do.
 It's about entities!
 It's about structure...and the list goes on.